 Railroad Boxcars, Good to Haul About Anything!

-little protection from outside elements and Mother Nature.
+little protection from the outside elements and Mother Nature.
 However,

 |A worn (original) Norfolk Southern 40-foot boxcar, #28226, is set off on a weedy spur in Leland, Illinois, probably to serve a local customer, on July 17, 1963.|

-For the first years of the railroad industry freight was hauled on
+During the early years of the industry freight was hauled on

 simple flatcars or early gondolas, which were essentially flatcars with